 Among the many solutions that Veoci provides to the General Aviation industry, one of the less heralded but highly important (and interesting!) ones is Lease Management, especially for smaller Part 139 certified airports.
 And while it may seem like a simple application, Veoci’s usage as a lease management tool is an excellent demonstration of how Veoci can be configured for very specific aviation needs.

 Having an aerial view of the entire airport is one of the most appealing and useful features of the platform.
-Before, an old pen-and-paper system or Excel spreadsheet held all the information regarding each individual hangar.
-“We used a paper system… [and] tried to use a spreadsheet, [but] nobody [put] anything in,” Samantha Meadows, Property Coordinator at Lakeland Linder Regional Airport, said.
-Visiting or calling the office for information was a regular and tedious part of maintaining an airfield.
-These more traditional methods wore the patience of its users thin and were time-consuming. [caption id="attachment_2642" align="alignleft" width="300"]
+Traditionally, airports mostly use old pen-and-paper systems or Excel spreadsheets that hold all the information regarding each individual hangar.
+Visiting or calling the office for information would be a regular and tedious part of maintaining an airfield.
+These more traditional methods wear on users’ patience and are time-consuming.

 A lot of the headache that comes with lease management in general aviation is the lack of software dedicated to the operation.
 In fact, the general aviation managers are desperate for such software.
 The stacks of contracts, brimming file cabinets, and never-ending spreadsheets only complicate the work.
 Often, documents become lost or difficult and tiring to access.